At Sundance, pandemic dramas unfold on screen and off

-NEW YORK (AP) — Peter Nicks had for months been documenting the students of Oakland High School, in California, when the pandemic hit.
+Sundance (AP) (01/28/21)— Peter Nicks had for months been documenting the students of Oakland High School, in California, when the pandemic hit.

 “It’s in the Bay,” says one student of the virus as he and others mill together in a classroom, excitedly contemplating the cancellation of school.